ACA vs. Private Health Insurance in Tennessee | DC Insurance

 Private PPO plans are medically underwritten, meaning healthy individuals can access lower premiums and more favorable cost-sharing than the ACA community rate.
 For someone in good health who earns above the subsidy range, private market coverage often provides better protection per dollar.

 Private PPO plans typically offer nationwide networks with no referral requirements, which matters for people who travel, see specialists frequently, or simply want the flexibility to use any doctor they choose.
+You can see a specialist in Boston or a surgeon in Houston with the same coverage you'd use in Nashville.
+That's a real difference from a regionally-constrained marketplace plan.

 Side-by-Side Comparison